jamesob/jamesob.github.io/_posts/2013-8-6-namedtuple.md

 woo! doesn't that comment header get you jazzed!?

-We start off with---you guessed it---a function declaration.
+We start off with---you guessed it---a function declaration and a good use of doctests.

 {% highlight python %}
 def namedtuple(typename, field_names, verbose=False, rename=False):